Nervosys/Botnix/pkgs/test/nixpkgs-check-by-name/scripts/README.md

 # CI-related Scripts

-This directory contains scripts and files used and related to the CI running the `pkgs/by-name` checks in Nixpkgs.
+This directory contains scripts and files used and related to the CI running the `pkgs/by-name` checks in Botpkgs.
 See also the [CI GitHub Action](../../../../.github/workflows/check-by-name.yml).

 ## `./run-local.sh BASE_BRANCH [REPOSITORY]`